317 (calculate the calories per serving using https://cronometer.com/)

 Line the steamer basket with cheesecloth.

-Roll and shape 1 teaspoon of dough between the palms of your hands until you have an egg shaped piece.
+Roll and shape the dough pieces between the palms of your hands until you have an egg shaped piece.

 Place it on the cheesecloth and repeat with the rest of the dough.